 Training Inconveniences Staff for Weeks

 Even if the practice is willing to wait months for implementation, chances are the thought of staff being bogged down for weeks to train won’t sound appealing.
 When medical software companies require long training sessions, practices are put in an unfavorable position where patients won’t get the attention they deserve.
 Training inevitably taps into productivity, and weeks of lost productivity lead to decreased patient volume.
-Remember: it only takes ONE TIME for a patient to be left waiting too long in order to lose them permanently!
+Remember: it only takes one time for a patient to be left waiting too long in order to lose them permanently!

 Customer Support Takes FOREVER to Respond

 Once a medical practice is up and running with the new software, chances are more questions will arise after using it for a while.
 Getting a swift response is essential to a practice’s workflow running smoothly.
-If the medical software company does not have dedicated customer support attached to each account, they could be left in support limbo for DAYS when they need answers NOW.
+If the medical software company does not have dedicated customer support for each account, they could be left in support limbo for days when they need answers NOW.
 If the software isn’t working properly, this issue becomes even more frustrating.
 Practices need the peace of mind that their problems will be resolved quickly — not carelessly put in a service queue until it becomes more convenient for a random support agent to address.